SanderMertens/ecs-faq/README.md

 ### Can I add / remove components to entities at any moment in time?
 This depends on the ECS framework.
 As systems are iterating over an array, making modifications to that array can have undesired side effects.
 It is important to understand how an ECS framework handles this.

-[Reflecs ECS](https://github.com/SanderMertens/reflecs) allows you to add/remove components at any time.
+[Reflecs](https://github.com/SanderMertens/reflecs) allows you to add/remove components at any time.

 ### Can I create / delete entities at any moment in time?
 This depends on the ECS framework.
 As systems are iterating over an array, adding or deleting rows from that array can have undesired side effects.
 It is important to understand how an ECS framework handles this.

-[Reflecs ECS](https://github.com/SanderMertens/reflecs) allows you to create/delete entities at any time.
+[Reflecs](https://github.com/SanderMertens/reflecs) allows you to create/delete entities at any time.

 ### Can ECS be used in multithreaded applications?
 This depends on the framework.
-Some ECS frameworks explicitly support multithreading (Unity, Specs, Reflecs) while others are not thread safe and leave this up to the application.
+Some ECS frameworks explicitly support multithreading (Unity, Specs, [Reflecs](https://github.com/SanderMertens/reflecs)) while others are not thread safe and leave this up to the application.

 ECS frameworks that are multithreaded often take advantage of the fact that, since all data is stored in arrays, work can be easily distributed to worker threads.